201flaviosilva-labs/Documentum/docs/React/CSS in React/Global.md

 - The style is applied globally;
 - You write your CSS in `.css` files like `style.css`;
 - The CSS files most be in the `src` folder;
-- Normally it's used to reset the styles;
+- Normally it's used to reset the styles and prototypes;

 ## Let's see the magic happening